William M. Tuck: Career

 Tuck's resumption of legal practice in South Boston after his governorship proved short-lived, for he rose within the Byrd Organization.
 In 1953 Tuck won election as a Democrat to U.S. Congress vacated by Thomas Bahnson Stanley who had resigned to run for Governor of Virginia.
 A militant segregationist, Congressman Tuck opposed most major items of civil rights legislation during the 1950s and 1960s.
 Like U.S. Senator Harry F. Byrd, Tuck promised "massive resistance" to the Supreme Court's 1954 and 1955 decisions banning segregation, Brown v.
 Board of Education, and helped draft the Stanley Plan—a series of state laws designed to legally avoid Brown, most of which were soon declared unconstitutional.
-He was a signatory to the 1956 Southern Manifesto.
-Tuck was a member of the U.S. House of Representative's Committee on Un-American Activities (HUAC) and vehemently opposed the Civil Rights Act of 1965.
+Tuck was a signatory to the 1956 Southern Manifesto.
+Tuck voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+He was a member of the U.S. House of Representative's Committee on Un-American Activities (HUAC).

 He was a delegate to Democratic National Conventions of 1948 and 1952, and in 1967 announced he would not seek reelection to Congress, citing health problems.
 He remained a power broker in the state for years.
 He retired from his law practice in South Boston in 1979, after suffering a stroke.

-Death and legacy
+Legacy

-He is buried beside his wife in Oak Ridge Cemetery in South Boston.
 Virginia named highway 58 in Halifax County after Tuck, and elected a historical marker in his memory.

 His personal papers, including papers from his time as congressman and governor, are held by the Special Collections Research Center at the College of William & Mary.
 His executive papers from his time as governor are held by the Library of Virginia.

 His birthplace and home Buckshoal Farm was listed on the National Register of Historic Places in 1987.